 Officers: shall elect a chair and a secretary.

-Academic Standards Committee Policies and Procedures Manual (Revised May 2008)
+Academic Standards Committee Policies and Procedures Manual

 For resources on defining and avoiding academic misconduct see the academic integrity page.